eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

 2. The name of the first trail in the trails GeoJSON: 'Chihuahuan Desert Nature Trail'

 3. Code for the pop-ups is below.
 Your line numbers do not need to match mine!
 You may have found a slightly different way to achieve what I've done here, and that is also just fine.
-Note that the section of the code that has to do with 'multiple copies of the feature' is no longer relevant in the latest version of Mapbox GL JS, though including it won't hurt anything.
+Note that the section of the code in the Mapbox example that has to do with 'multiple copies of the feature' is no longer relevant in the latest version of Mapbox GL JS, though including it won't hurt anything.

    ![Screenshot of complete pop-up code](images/code.PNG)